amazon-connect/voicemail-express-amazon-connect/README.md

 ![Voicemail Express Architecture](Docs/Img/VMX3.png)

-## What's new in VMX3 (2024.06.01)
+## What's new in VMX3 (2024.07.01)
--  Improved performance of the KVStoS3 function
--  Kinesis Data Stream filtering for records to reduce Lambda invocations
--  Added Voicemail date/time info to the task (based on work by [DanBloy](https://github.com/DanBloy))
--  Updated flow attribute naming for consistency
--  Additional load testing completed
+-  Added support for voicemail delivery via Amazon Simple Email Service

 ### How it works
 With Voicemail Express, customers can have the option to leave a voicemail for an agent or queue.
 Once the voicemail is recorded, a series of processes take place in the following order: